 - Trust and Loan Companies most larger ones are subsidiaries of Schedule I Banks - Credit Unions and Caisses Populaires co-operatively owned institutions, organized along employment, neighbourhood or ethnic-origin lines - Insurance Companies a recent trend is demutualization where the policyholders of the company and the owners of the company are two different groups.
-Life insurance companies tend to invest in mortgages and long-term bonds - Investment Funds may be closed-ended or open-ended - Savings Banks operate in Alberta - Sales finance and consumer loan companies - Pension plans CPP & QPP, cover all Canadian workers.
+Life insurance companies tend to invest in mortgages and long-term bonds.
+Underwriting, the business of evaluating risk, is the most important aspect of the insurance business in Canada - Investment Funds may be closed-ended or open-ended - Savings Banks operate in Alberta - Consumer finance companies make direct loans to consumers, typically charging higher rates of interest than banks - Sales finance companies purchase instalment sales contracts from retailers and dealers at a discount - Pension plans CPP & QPP, cover all Canadian workers.
 Other workplace sponsored retirement plans and trusteed pension plans also included